 (half an hour later)

 “Ladies and gentlemen, your attention please.
-We would like to inform you that you are under electronic surveillance”.
+We inform you that you are under electronic surveillance”.

 One phrase follows the other, creating gaps in surveillance and security.
 Visitors come to realise that they are potential perpetrators (of theft, vandalism, and so on) but are also left exposed, outside of the control zone, due to the lack of officially mandated and sanctioned surveillance.